apache/opennlp/README.md

 For additional information about OpenNLP, visit the [OpenNLP Home Page](http://opennlp.apache.org/)

-Documentation for OpenNLP, including JavaDocs, code usage and command line interface are available[here](http://opennlp.apache.org/documentation.html)
+Documentation for OpenNLP, including JavaDocs, code usage and command line interface are available [here](http://opennlp.apache.org/documentation.html)

 ####Using OpenNLP as a Library
 Running any application that uses OpenNLP will require installing a binary or source version and setting the environment.